LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_oppo.md

         fastboot devices

-    If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
+    {% include tip.html content="If you see `no permissions fastboot` while on Linux or macOS, try running `fastboot` as root." %}
-7. From the same terminal, type the following command to unlock the bootloader:
+7. Now type the following command to unlock the bootloader:

 {% if site.data.devices[page.device].custom_unlock_cmd %}
         {{ site.data.devices[page.device].custom_unlock_cmd }}